What is an LL.M Degree?

 Just a few of the LLM degrees sought by lawyers seeking international expertise include:

-For foreign lawyers, a U.S.-based LLM degree is a valuable stepping stone to acquiring proficiency in the intricacies of the American model and achieving employment in the U.S. Depending on the state, foreign-educated lawyers who complete a U.S.-based LLM degree in U.S. Legal Studies from an ABA-approved school may be eligible to sit for the bar exam.
+For foreign lawyers, a U.S.-based LLM degree is a valuable stepping stone to acquiring proficiency in the intricacies of the American model and achieving employment in the U.S. Depending on the state, foreign-educated lawyers who complete a U.S.-based LLM degree in U.S. Master’s in Legal Studies from an ABA-approved school may be eligible to sit for the bar exam.

 According to the American Bar Association, there are no less than 360 LLM programs in the U.S. The American Bar Association maintains a comprehensive list of schools that offer the LLM degree.

 It is important to note that not all law schools offer LLM programs, and those that do may or may not offer programs for international students.

 Law schools in the U.S. provide two types of LLM programs: the General LLM (also often referred to as the Individualized Study LLM) and the Specialized LLM.
 While both result in a Master of Laws, the General LLM allows students to study a diverse collection of law topics and create an individualized course of study that meets their specific career goals.